Hecate2/AnyUpdate/README.md

 Not willing to deploy a new smart contract on Neo at a cost of 10 GAS?
 Use https://github.com/Hecate2/AnyUpdate that updates my contract to be yours, and invoke your own function!
+The storage written by you will be preserved by my contract!

 The leading actor in this repo is `AnyUpdate.py`.
 Try it now at `0x7882ab97bb1d89b5bdcbbc50be1cc981eb594aeb` on the testnet!

 This contract is expected to be a free public service, as well as an amazing showcase of smart contract self-updating.
 You may store anything in the contract (but the values might be overwritten by others). **Please do not overwrite the keys `original_nef_file` and `original_manifest` in the storage.**

+Also `AnyUpdateSafe.py` is provided on the testnet at `0x52aabe7814458f83eb8197dcce68ff30597c37d3`.
+You can write on any key safely with this contract, though overwriting the keys `original_nef_file` and `original_manifest` is noneffective. `AnyUpdateSafe` costs more GAS than `AnyUpdate`.

 The test `tests/update_test.py`  using `Neo3vm` will not succeed because `_deploy` is an invalid method name.
-Try an RPC test on the testnet or your private net!
+So just try an RPC test!

 The test suite in this repository will not be maintained in the future, because it is a duplicate of that in https://github.com/Hecate2/neo-ruler/ .

 #### Usage

-Please refer to [the RPC test](tests/update_rpc_test.py).
+Please refer to [the RPC test for `AnyUpdate`](tests/update_rpc_test.py) and [the RPC test for `AnyUpdateSafe`](tests\safe_update_rpc_test.py).
 Update my contract to be yours, and invoke a function of your method in the same transaction.

+#### GAS cost

+Calling `helloNeo` in my `AnyContract` costs a system fee of 0.53230593 GAS on testnet.

-Calling `helloNeo` in my AnyContract costs a system fee of 0.54300593 GAS on testnet.
+Calling `helloNeo` in my `AnyContractSafe` costs a system fee of 0.72147381 GAS on testnet.

 #### Development